 A freak storm unleashed such quantities of rain on the capital that coster carts in Ludgate were washed a considerable distance down the road.
-In Piccadilly Circus, a drainage pipe burst, flooding the Bakerloo foot tunnels to a depth of a foot.
+In Piccadilly Circus, a drainage pipe burst, flooding the Bakerloo pedestrian tunnels to a depth of a foot.
 Remarkably, the trains kept running throughout, though two lifts were put out of action.
 The storm is also notable for an account of ball lightening appearing outside the Foreign Office in Whitehall.
-"Its descent was accompanied by a loud cackling [sic] sound, which caused some alarm, but no damage was done," reported the Dundee Courier.
+'Its descent was accompanied by a loud cackling [sic] sound, which caused some alarm, but no damage was done,' reported the Dundee Courier.

 1928: Thames Flood

 The last major river flooding in central London occurred in January of this year.
 Large tracts of riverside were submerged and 14 people died.
 (In one forgotten incident, a pyjama-clad, off-shift policeman dived into the basement of the Tate gallery to rescue a trapped man, before spending the entire evening rescuing others, and then reporting for duty for his morning shift.
 What a hero.)
 The Underground was, of course, also affected.
 Many stations were inundated, including some upriver such as Putney.
 Meanwhile, the Blackwall and Rotherhithe tunnels were completely flooded.